PackageFactory/PackageFactory.Neos.CodeGenerator/README.md

 > (Opinionated yet extensible) generator for common code patterns in Neos and Neos.Flow projects

+## !WARNING!
+Still under development

+This package is still under development and is not ready for a stable release yet.

 ## Authors

 - Wilhelm Behncke (behncke@sitegeist.de)
 - Bernhard Schmitt (schmitt@sitegeist.de)

 ## Why?

+@TODO

 ## Usage